-Prerequisites: BIO 204 and 205 or permission of advisor.
-Co-requisite: BIO 321..
+Prerequisites: BIO 204 and 205 or BIO 206 and 207 or permission of instructor.
+Co-requisite: BIO 321.
 A general study of the interaction of individual organisms, populations, and communities with their environment.
 Particular emphasis is placed on the ecology of South Florida and the major ecological crises facing this area.